Under 5 minutes, from zero to connected

 For Raspberry Pi, industrial gateways, BusyBox-only hosts.
 No systemd, no glibc required — the binary is fully statically linked against musl.

-# Pick the right arch:
+# 1. Pick the right arch and download the musl-static binary:

 ARCH=$(uname -m | sed 's/amd64/x86_64/; s/arm64/aarch64/')

-curl -fsSL https://veirox.com/install/edge/veirox-connector-${ARCH} \
+curl -fsSL https://github.com/veirox-cloud/veirox-dist/releases/download/v${VER}/veirox-connector_${VER}_linux_${ARCH}.tar.gz \

-nohup /usr/local/bin/veirox-connector run \
+/usr/local/bin/veirox-connector run \

 > /var/log/veirox-connector.log 2>&1 &